 Graded Chinese readers — just like good Chinese teachers — known which words their students known, and within that pool of vocabulary tell stories.
 It’s good because this way you don’t need to look up every fifth Chinese character you read — which makes for a cumbersome reading.

-There are several Graded Chinese readers out there, but we have three main recommendations:
+There are several Graded Chinese readers out there, but we have four main recommendations:

 Friends – graded Chinese readers

 This series is developed by the famous Beijing Language and Culture University Press, who also developed the vanilla HSK books.
 The stories are graded Chinese, from HSK1 to HSK6, and there are adult and teenager series — although the content doesn’t vary that much.
 Both have stories collected from all over the world, written in Mandarin.